 After receiving his PhD in Biochemistry from the University College London (UCL), UK, Dr. Mollapour completed his post-doctoral research at the University of Sheffield, UK.
 He is also trained as a research fellow at the Urologic Oncology Branch, National Cancer Institute, NIH.

 Dr. Mollapour previously received the Federation of European Societies (FEBS) fellowship and the First Ferruccio Ritossa Career Award from Cell Stress Society International.
 He was the Young Investigator of the Society for Basic Urological Research (SBUR) in 2017.
-Dr Mollapour is a Research Scholar of the Urology Care Foundation and the American Urological Association (AUA).
+Dr Mollapour is a Research Scholar of the Urology Care Foundation and the American Urological Association (AUA), as well as the Fellow of Cell Stress Society International.

 Susan Kahn Photography